 - how effectively the heart pumps (ventricular function)

 - how well the coronary arteries supply the heart with blood (myocardial perfusion)

-- if there is damage or scarring of the heart muscle from previous heart attacks
+- if the heart muscle is damaged or scarred from previous heart attacks

 - arrhythmias (irregular heart beat)